mentor

 If you have any questions about what’s involved or how to sign up, email Grant Kimball.

 Grant Kimball is a business and brand consultant in Portland, Oregon.
 He has experienced the benefits of the fraternity network first hand connecting with brothers for business, advice and resources.
-He is serving as the interim mentoring chair for the 2024-25 school year.

 committee chair